 In the short walk from the airport to our hostel, it already felt totally different to the everywhere else we’d visited in South America.
 The buildings were Caribbean style wooden structures, there were people sat outside in the streets playing dominoes as the world went by and the cool breeze carried the sounds of Bob Marley.

-San Andres island is located in the Caribbean Sea and is part of Colombia despite being located closer to both Panama and Nicaragua.
+It is actually part of Colombia despite being located closer to both Panama and Nicaragua.
 It was coveted by various slave trading superpowers and so came under British, Dutch and Spanish rule at different times before the early 1900s.

 With elements of Caribbean, South American and British colonial influences at play, it has got a totally unique culture which sucked us in and left us wanting more.

 This is a story about how we fell in love with the beautiful island of San Andres.

 We don’t usually talk in much detail about our accommodation, but whilst on San Andres island we stayed at the Blue Almond which is hands down one of the top hostels we stayed in throughout our entire time in South America, so worth a mention.